nrfconnect/ncs-zigbee/samples/light_switch/README.rst

 The light switch supports the :ref:`zigbee_ug_sed` that enables the sleepy behavior for the end device, for a significant conservation of energy.

-To enable the sleepy behavior, press **Button 3** while the light switch sample is booting.
+To enable the sleepy behavior, press **BUTTON 2** while the light switch sample is booting.
 This is required only when device is joining the network for the first time.
 After restarting the device, it will boot with the sleepy behavior enabled.